Schedule and Activities

 Return to top

-The Delegate Dinner is scheduled from 5–7 p.m. on Saturday, July 18, in the Phoenix Convention Center Grand Ballroom.
-All voting and advisory delegates should plan to attend this dinner.
-Other Synod representatives who should also plan to attend are:
+The Delegate Dinner is scheduled from 5–7 p.m. on Saturday, July 18, in the Phoenix Convention Center Grand Ballroom immediately before the Opening Divine Service.

 - Commission on Constitutional Matters